-7. How much income can you receive and still qualify for Medicaid benefits?
+7. How much money can you make and still qualify for Medicaid benefits?

 8. What if I have Medicare?
-Can I still qualify for Medicaid?
+Can I still get Medicaid?

-Yes, many applicants can receive both Medicaid and Medicare benefits at the same time as long as they meet the established requirements of each program.
+Yes, applicants can get Medicaid and Medicare benefits at the same time.
+They have to meet the requirements of both programs to get benefits.

-9. What if I don’t qualify for Medicaid?
+9. I don’t qualify for Medicaid.
+What can I do?